+22 The involuntary resettlement impacts of an ADB-supported project are considered significant if 200 or more persons will experience major impacts, which are defined as (i) being physically displaced from housing, or (ii) losing 10% or more of their productive assets (income-generating).

-38. The subproject's involuntary resettlement category is determined by the magnitude of involuntary resettlement impacts.
+- 37. The subproject's involuntary resettlement category is determined by the magnitude of involuntary resettlement impacts.
 The involuntary resettlement impacts of ADB-supported projects are considered significant if 200 or more persons will experience major impacts, which are defined as (i) being physically displaced from housing, or (ii) losing 10% or more of their productive assets (income generating).
 The level of detail and comprehensiveness of the resettlement plan will be commensurate with the significance of the potential impacts and risks.
 For category A and B subprojects, a resettlement plan is required.
-For category C project a due diligence report (DDR) is required.

-39. Measures will be undertaken to avoid and minimize involuntary resettlement impacts including, exploring all viable alternatives for subproject designs and alternative sites or locations for subproject components to ensure that land acquisition and other involuntary resettlement impacts are avoided or minimized.
+For category C project a due diligence report (DDR) is required. - 38.
+Measures will be undertaken to avoid and minimize involuntary resettlement impacts including, exploring all viable alternatives for subproject designs and alternative sites or locations for subproject components to ensure that land acquisition and other involuntary resettlement impacts are avoided or minimized.
 These measures and criteria will be applied and rehabilitation within existing facility premises will be prioritized over new construction so as not to require land acquisition and result in resettlement impacts.
 Based on thorough survey of all possible site alternatives, subproject components will be proposed on vacant government land, where available.